felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 > - Reread your journal, highlight important bits

 The idea behind this system is simple: do the least to get the most.
-Books contains answers to some questions we have.
+Books contain answers to our questions.
+That is why we choose to read them after all!
 We just have to dig through the book to highlight them and capture them.
 Forget the fluff.
 Grinding through a book takes a lot of time, so do everything you can to avoid doing it more than once.
 Capture information in a concise way that